Carswell Air Force Base: World War II

-However, after the Attack on Pearl Harbor, the Army changed its plans and instead of being an operational base, "Tarrant Field", as the facility was called, became a heavy bomber training school.
+However, after the Attack on Pearl Harbor, the Army changed its plans and instead of being an operational base, Tarrant Field, as the facility was called, became a heavy bomber training school.
 The first unit assigned to the base was the Army Air Forces Training Command Combat Crew School on 1 July 1942.
 At the same time, the Consolidated plant began assembly of B-24D Liberator aircraft in May, with the first aircraft being assigned to the school in August.
-On 29 July, the base was again renamed as "Fort Worth Army Airfield".
+On 29 July, the base was again renamed as Fort Worth Army Air Field (Fort Worth AAF).

 The Army Air Forces Combat Crew School (later re-designated Army Air Forces Pilot School, Specialized 4-Engine) took graduates of Training Command's advanced pilot training schools and experienced 2-engine pilots and trained them on flying the B-24 Liberator.
 The school was officially opened on 12 October 1942 and was under the jurisdiction of the 34th Flying Training Wing at San Angelo Army Airfield, Texas.
 The school was initially equipped with B-24Ds that were assembled across the runway at Consolidated, later it was upgraded to B-24Es that were manufactured at Consolidated's Willow Run Plant in Michigan, then flown to the Fort Worth plant for final modifications.

 During training, nine-member crews were assigned to each plane, and the crews ate, slept, and trained together 24-hours a day.
 This allowed the crew to learn both the technical skills needed for aircraft operation as well as the other crew members' minds and reactions.
 Each day they trained five hours in the air and five hours on the ground.
 Each class lasted four and a half weeks.
 Training officials added a Bomb Approach School in October 1943, which incorporated teamwork between a pilot and bombardier.
 In addition, the 9000th WAC Company of the Women's Army Corps were used in the control tower as well as in the communications office of the base.